Global anthropogenic temperature

 et al ( 1977) made a study of electrons

-interaction occurs low on the field line due to the particular particle
+that wave-particle interaction occurs low on the field line due to the

 This

-disturbances generated by different natural processes and by human activity in
+generated by different natural processes and by human activity in Earth

 Luette